UGPROJECTS-2023/FCP-CSC-18-1080/README.md

 To get started with the Mentor-Mentee App, follow these steps:

 Prerequisites
+install and Run Android studio or Xcode
-Make sure you have Flutter and Dart installed on your development environment.
+Run your Development Environment.
+Vscode is adviced Make sure you have Flutter and Dart installed on your development environment.
 Create a Firebase project and set up the necessary configuration.